Tips for Raising Rabbits

 Rabbits as pets

-If you have children you are may be looking for a manageable and sociable breed.
+If you have children, you may be looking for a manageable and sociable breed.
 Try adopting a Lop Rabbit or its dwarf version, the Mini Lop.
-They are known to be a calm and docile.
-If you are keen on a smaller rabbit there are also other dwarf rabbit breeds you can consider.
+They are known to be calm and docile.
+If you are keen on a smaller rabbit, there are also other dwarf rabbit breeds you can consider.

 Tips on caring for an orphaned rabbit